vphantom/vof/README.md

 Design goals:

-* Easy to implement in a new language (weekend project)
+* Easy to implement in a new language (weekend project for a typical subset)
 * Low CPU/memory requirements to encode and especially decode
 * Space-efficient output size
 * Easy versioning with numbered record fields (like Protobuf)